HOME > Sustainability > Governance:Corporate Governance

 Board of Directors

-Assessment of effectiveness of the Board of Directors
+Assessing the effectiveness of the Board

 The main areas of experience of Directors (Skill matrix)